June 21, 2023, 5 PM PST. Applications must be submitted to the LPB 2023 Funding Cycle online application process, please click here.

 - Soundness of the production and fund-raising plans.

 - Overall, the extent to which the project fulfills the LPB mission and programming goals.

-Sample tapes are not required and are not reviewed during the first phase of this process.
-If your project moves forward to the second phase, you will be required to submit a sample tape of your current work, if available, or previous work.
+Sample tapes are not required for review during the first phase of this process.
+However, applicants have the option to include a link to sample work in question number 9 of the application summary.
+If your project moves forward to the second phase, you will be required to submit a sample tape of your current work, which is preferable; previous work will only be accepted for projects in development.
 Current work may be submitted as a work in progress.
 We recommend submitting a sample that is no longer than 5-minutes.
-The sample can be a full length rough cut, trailer, clips, scene selects, etc. The sample tape will need to be sent as a digital video file in .mov, .mp4, or .wmv, with Quicktime (.mov) preferred and you may recommend a strong 5-minute segment you wish reviewed if needed.
+The sample can be a full-length rough cut (with suggested segment to view), trailer, clips, scene selects, etc. The sample tape will need to be sent as a digital video file in .mov, .mp4, or .wmv, with Quicktime (.mov) preferred.

 Regardless of LPB’s contribution to the overall budget, or your determination of how LPB’s monies would be allocated to any given line items within the budget, all applicants must include a comprehensive budget which covers the costs of complete broadcast deliverables, including:

-- One broadcast master and one protection master.
-HDCam or the latest acceptable format outlined in the PBS Redbook.
+- One broadcast master HD file or the latest acceptable format outlined in the PBS Producer’s Handbook;

-- Licensing or otherwise clearing all necessary rights for exclusive domestic public television and its platforms, and for educational rights and all other rights required by the production agreement, including but not limited to music performances, archival, and news footage.
+- Licensing or otherwise clearing all necessary rights for exclusive domestic public television and its platforms, and for educational rights and all other rights required by the production agreement, including but not limited to music performances, art, archival, third-party materials, and news footage;

-- Fiscal sponsorship fees (not to exceed 10% of total budget) if applicable.
+- Fiscal sponsorship fees (not to exceed 10% of total budget) if applicable; and